box/box-swift-sdk-gen/docs/TrashedWebLinks.md

 An optional new parent ID can be provided to restore the  web link to in case the original folder has been deleted.

-This operation is performed by calling function `createWebLinkById`.
+This operation is performed by calling function `restoreWeblinkFromTrash`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-web-links-id/).

-*Currently we don't have an example for calling `createWebLinkById` in integration tests*
+*Currently we don't have an example for calling `restoreWeblinkFromTrash` in integration tests*

 ### Arguments

 - webLinkId `String`
   - The ID of the web link.
 Example: "12345"
-- requestBody `CreateWebLinkByIdRequestBodyArg`
+- requestBody `RestoreWeblinkFromTrashRequestBodyArg`
-  - Request body of createWebLinkById method
+  - Request body of restoreWeblinkFromTrash method
-- queryParams `CreateWebLinkByIdQueryParamsArg`
+- queryParams `RestoreWeblinkFromTrashQueryParamsArg`
-  - Query parameters of createWebLinkById method
+  - Query parameters of restoreWeblinkFromTrash method
-- headers `CreateWebLinkByIdHeadersArg`
+- headers `RestoreWeblinkFromTrashHeadersArg`
-  - Headers of createWebLinkById method
+  - Headers of restoreWeblinkFromTrash method

 ### Returns